mlgenx/mlgenx.github.io/index.md

 <h3 class="blackpar_title">Submission Instructions</h3>
 <p>
-Similar to ICLR main conference, submissions will be double blind: reviewers cannot see author names when conducting reviews, and authors cannot see reviewer names.
-Having papers on arxiv is allowed per the dual submission policy outlined below.
+Similar to ICLR main conference, submissions will be double blind.
 We use <a href="https://openreview.net/group?id=ICLR.cc/2024/Workshop/MLGenX#tab-your-consoles">OpenReview</a> to host papers.
 There will be a strict upper limit of 6 pages for the main text of the submission, with unlimited additional pages for citations and appendices.
 To prepare your submission, please use the <a href="https://github.com/ICLR/Master-Template/raw/master/iclr2024.zip">ICLR template style</a>.
 </p>
 <p>